How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Introduction

 Although the use of feature toggles is increasing in companies, the literature lacks scientific evidence about the benefits and limitations of using it for collaborative software development.
 To the best of our knowledge, Meinicke et al.~\cite{meinicke2020capture} is the only available empirical study about feature toggles over a range of open-source projects.
 Besides, only a few existing works discuss experiences of using feature toggles based on specific case studies or surveys.
 For instance, Rahman et al.~\cite{rahman_feature_2016_4} report the changes in collaborative development after the feature toggles introduction in Google Chrome and what was necessary to control the toggles debt.
 Additionally, Schermann et al.~\cite{schermann_empirical_2016_7} present an overview of continuous delivery practices based on a literature survey, including the use of feature toggles.
 Neely and Stolt~\cite{neely_continuous_2013_8} discuss the use of the feature toggle technique instead of branching over a continuous delivery process.
 Finally, Rehn~\cite{rehn_continuous_2012_9} compared some collaborative development techniques and suggested the use of feature toggles for continuous integration instead of feature branches.
 Nevertheless, none of them provides quantitative evidence, based on a large project corpus, about the benefits and limitations of using feature toggles instead of branching for collaborative software development.
 Additionally, we could not find any study about the effects of using feature toggles on the number and time to fix defects.

-The goal of this paper is three-fold: (1) analyze how widespread is the adoption of feature toggles in open-source projects; (2) analyze whether the use of feature toggles implies changes in the frequency or complexity of branch merges; and (3) analyze whether the use of feature toggles is associated with changes on the number and fixing times of defects in open-source projects.
+The goal of this paper is three-fold: (1) analyze how widespread is the adoption of feature toggles frameworks in open-source projects; (2) analyze whether the use of feature toggles frameworks implies changes in the frequency or complexity of branch merges; and (3) analyze whether the use of feature toggles frameworks is associated with changes on the number and fixing times of defects in open-source projects.
 To achieve our goal, we considered a corpus of 949 open-source projects written in 6 different programming languages.
-We first identified the moment that each project adopted feature toggles and evaluated whether the adoption implied changes in the frequency or complexity of the merges.
+We first identified the moment that each project adopted a feature toggles framework and evaluated whether the adoption implied changes in the frequency or complexity of the merges.
 We also evaluated if the frequency or the average time to fix defects was affected.
+Finally, we compared the obtained results with results obtained from a set of control projects that do not use feature toggles frameworks.

 In general, we could not observe a statistically significant difference in the frequency of branch merges.
-However, we could observe a significant decrease in the merge effort after adopting feature toggles.
+However, we could observe a significant decrease in the merge effort after adopting feature toggles frameworks.
 Furthermore, although the average number of defects and the average total time spent fixing them increased, we could not observe a statistically significant difference.

 This paper is organized into six other sections.
 In Section~\ref{sec:background}, we introduce the concepts of feature toggles.
 In Section~\ref{sec:materials}, we formulate our research questions and describe the methods adopted in our study to answer them.
 In Section~\ref{sec:results}, we present the results of our study, together with discussions.
 We also discuss, in Section~\ref{sec:threats}, the threats to the validity of this study.
 The related works are presented in Section~\ref{sec:related}.
 Finally, Section~\ref{sec:conclusions} presents the conclusion and highlights some future work.